April 14, 2021 12 min read

 All these formulas contain organic vegetable oils, fish oils, and other vitamins and minerals that the baby needs.
 There are follow on formulas of the same properties so that you can be consistent in giving your child the same brand as they develop.
-Composition of the Holle cow milk-based formula is slightly different from Holle goat milk formula in that the cow's milk formula contain palm oil and the goat milk formula does not.
+The composition of the Holle cow milk-based formula is slightly different from Holle goat milk formula in that the cow's milk formula contains palm oil and the goat milk formula does not.
 Additionally, Holle Cow formula uses DHA derived from fish oil, whereas Holle Goat formula contains DHA from algae oil.

 Kabrita infant formula is not organic.
 However, the formula is free from GMOs and heavy metals, and the company adheres to animal-welfare regulations.